XAP-Software/XAP-Software.github.io/_posts/2022-06-01-nextjs_changing_link_color.md

 );
 ```

-Using the property `onMouseEnter` we call a hover handler.
-This handler changes `isHover` state and the link gets a new color. `onMouseLeave` we call a hover handler one more time.
+Using the property `onMouseEnter` we call for a hover handler.
+This handler changes `isHover` state and the link gets a new color.
+We call a hover handler one more time in `onMouseLeave`.
 That's why link changes color back.
-As you saw using inline styles we can change the link color.
+As you saw how to use inline styles, you can change the link color yourself.

 That would be nice if you could make your code a little bit more expressive.